-Prerequisites: E, M, R, GRDN 101 with a C or better and ART 109 with a C or better
+Prerequisites: E, M, R, GRDN 101 with a C or better and ART 109 with a C or better contribution of graphic design as a language for social reform.
+Prerequisites: E, R, GRDN 101, GRDN 110, GRDN 200, ART 109 or instructor's consent

-201 TYPOGRAPHY II, SPRING
+201 TYPOGRAPHY II, SPRING FEE 3 (2

-FEE, 3 (2-4)

 This course is a continuing study of the typographic arts in the twentieth century and the information age.
-Emphasis will be placed on the use of type in professional communication, the grid system, information design, international typographic style, type used in digital and other media, and the contribution of graphic design as a language for social reform.
+Emphasis will be placed on the use of type in professional communication, the grid system, information design, international typographic style, type used in digital and other media, and the